negativo/Yii-PHP-with-Vagrant/README.md

 # Setting up Yii PHP with Vagrant - up and and running in 5 minutes

-Simple vagrant project with yii 1.16 preinstalled
+This repository aims to have a simple vagrant project with yii 1.16 and all the tools necessary ready in a few minutes.

 ### Step 1